software-fundamentals/teammates/complexFunctions.md

 case.
 Additionally there are some few single ifs as well as a for loop.
 The complexity of the function can be reduced quite a lot by a simple refactoring.
 For example, the switch case could be moved to its own function, reducing the complexity by about 14.

+## prepareData
+### Location of function
+The function can be found [here] https://github.com/software-fundamentals/teammates/blob/master/src/main/java/teammates/storage/search/FeedbackResponseCommentSearchDocument.java).

+### Description
+prepareData() is part of the FeedbackResponseCommentSearchDocument.
+It is a class designed for storing comments, for example, comments on feedback.
+The prepareData() function unfortunately has no documentation, so it is quite hard to understand exactly what it does.
+It basically instansiates all the fields of the FeedbackResponseCommentSearchDocument appropriately, based on the comment parameter that the class takes in the constructor.

+### Complexity
+Lizard gave a CCN of 22 for the prepareData() function.
+This is due to it doing a lot of different things in one function.
+Based on the comment that the class is handling, it has a lot of different cases to deal with (If it's an instructor comment, or one by students).
+It works basically like a constructor for the class.
+The complexity could be reduced by splitting a lot of the cases into different methods, and also splitting it in multiple parts based on what it is instansiating, since it deals with multiple things in just one function.

+## getRecipientsOfQuestion
+### Location of function
+The function can be found [here](https://github.com/software-fundamentals/teammates/blob/master/src/main/java/teammates/logic/core/FeedbackQuestionsLogic.java)

+### Description
+This function is very similar to the getRecipientsForQuestion method.
+It also checks the recipientType of the parameter "question", and then returns all appropriate recipients for the question, stored as a map<identifier,value>.

+### Complexity
+Lizard gave a CCN of 20.
+Counting by hand also gave the same number, if we don't include throw/catch statements.
+The function has a very high complexity because it has a big switch statement, based on the questions recipient type.
+For most of these cases there are also if and for statements within these cases, usually to keep the questionGiver from becoming the recipient themselves.
+This function could get a lower complexity if we create seperate functions for each of the cases in the big switch.
+Just doing this would lower the CCN to 10.